We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

-For two weeks you interact online with young people (aged 9–18) through live chats and posted ASK questions.
+For four weeks you interact online with young people (aged 9–18) through live chats and posted ASK questions.
 You answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
 You also get to find out the students’ opinions on science, research and society and get them thinking about how this affects their daily lives.
 All you need to take part is a computer with an internet connection.

 In addition to your profile there are three sections to the site:

 - Students ASK you questions which you answer in your own time; the sooner the better.

 - You CHAT with school students online, answering their questions and hearing their opinions.

 - Students VOTE for their favourite scientist throughout the event.
 ‘Evictions’ take place in the second week of the event and the person with the most votes at 3pm on the final Friday wins €500 for their own engagement ideas!